pyne/pyne/docs/pyapi/material.rst

              /------/composition_metadata

 Where, `/material` and `/material/my_mat` are HDF5 groups, (`my_mat` value shall be provided as the datapath by the user).
-IF the `$datapath` or `/material` exist as a dataset in the file, then the old writing method will ne used.
+If the `$datapath` or `/material` exist as a dataset in the file, then the old writing method will be used.

 Older data structure are deprecated but still available to written when providing a `nucpath` to the `write_hdf5()` method, or when writing a material in a file with the old